 The Queer Café is a peer support group, not a clinical group.
 This means that we come together as peers for social support; however, we don’t teach therapy techniques in this group and the facilitators are not professional counsellors.
 Foundry will be offering clinical groups online in the future.
 Check out Foundry’s other virtual services.

-Art Exploration for Caregivers
+Art Exploration for Caregivers ( ON HOLD)

 Questions?
 Email Brenda at Bmattman@foundrybc.caRegister here